horkavlna/synergykit-sdk-android/README.md

 development@letsgood.com, http://letsgood.com/en

 ## License

-SynergyKIT Android SDK is available under the Apache License, Version 2.0
+Synergykit SDK Android is available under the Apache 2.0 licence.
+See the LICENSE file for more info.